exonum/exonum-doc/src/architecture/configuration.md

 Services may have their own configuration settings (for example, _Anchoring service_ stores _Remote Procedure Call_ parameters and _bitcoin network status check frequency_ in the configuration file).
+Initialization on node's start up passes configuration to the services.

 ## Configuration Parameters